ImATechnophile/cumulocity-parking-pi/README.md

 ## Task list

 - [ ] What are the Software requirements you need to run this app?
-- [ ] How to create our Parking-Pi app in your tenant?
+- [ ] How to deploy our Parking-Pi app in your tenant?
+- [ ] How to run our Parking-Pi app in your localhost?
+- [ ] About plugins and its functionalites of parking-pi app?
+- [ ] What are the Cumulocity angular modules used in this app?

 ## Getting Started